Address:

 Required Waste

 This is a term used to describe the minimum amount of material needed for the best results on a project, but which will still generate waste.
 Let’s take studs as an example.
-Builders must order extra studs to replace faulty studs, or they will need to cut whole tiles to fit in around wall or floor perimeters tidily.
+A building company must order extra studs to replace faulty studs, or they will need to cut whole tiles to fit in around wall or floor perimeters tidily.
 It is impossible to complete a job without generating required waste at all.

 To control costs for themselves, and for customers in Guildford, Farnham and Surrey, builders must know exactly how much material they will need for each specific stage of the job.
 The solution is simpler than you might think.

-Planning goes a long way and if builders can determine the amount of material needed to complete a build in several phases, or to refurbish just one room, they can order more accurately.
+Planning goes a long way, and if builders can determine the amount of material needed to complete a build in several phases, or to refurbish just one room, they can order more accurately.
 By using flooring layouts for tiles, as an example, or by calculating material use down to the finer numbers, it is possible to cut down on surplus ordering and to save money.

 That said, always allow a little extra on top when ordering.
-There is nothing worse than underordering then not being able to find a matching material.
+There is nothing worse than underordering, then not being able to find a matching material.

 Visible Waste